 In April, Miles Walker, owner of A-OK Walker Luxury Autoworks in Peachtree City, Ga., castigated an employee who quit due to the company’s “toxic work environment,” because the man wanted to get his final pay, $915.
 Walker sent him the money: 91,515 pennies soaked in oil, in the middle of his driveway.
 At the end of the year, the U.S. Department of Labor filed suit in federal court against Walker and his company, saying he retaliated against the employee, Andreas Flaten, in how he was paid and in postings on the company web site.
 (Example, in defending the penny caper: “Let us just say that maybe he stole?
 Maybe he killed a dog?
 Maybe he killed a cat?
 Maybe he was lazy?
 Maybe he was a butcher?
 Maybe he liked self-gratifying himself in clients’ cars?
 Whatever you want to think is your prerogative.”)
 The company also owes employees tens of thousands in back wages and unpaid overtime, the DOL says.
 Flaten says he declined to sue for himself.
 “I’m over it, but I’m definitely happy to see that justice is being served,” he said.
 (Washington Post, The Hill) …Maybe Walker is a jerk?
 A cheat?
 A bastard?
 Whatever you want to think is your prerogative.

-When looking last week, amazingly enough I found the guy is still in business!
-Even though Yelp has removed 81 bad reviews from people who were reacting to the news story rather than actual experience with having their car serviced at the shop, their average review is still …one star.
+When I Checked in April 2023, amazingly enough I found the guy is still in business!
+Even though Yelp has removed 81 bad reviews from people who were reacting to the news stories rather than actual experience with having their car serviced at the shop, their average review is still …one star.
 Not a huge surprise, I guess.

 Plus, I noticed this on their web site: “And yes we accept pennies as payment!
 They are cash!
 10%processing fees do apply.”
 (Quoted verbatim, including the missing space.)
 That saves him from being labeled a hypocrite, I suppose, but 10% penalty?
 Did he overpay his employee by 10% when he paid in pennies?
 (I doubt it.
 Hypocrite!)